Watch: SpaceX launching 57 Starlink satellites with sun visors and 2 BlackSky satellites to space - Space Explored

+Update on July 11: “Standing down from today’s launch of the tenth Starlink mission to allow more time for checkouts; team is working to identify the next launch opportunity.
+Will announce a new target date once confirmed with the Range,” SpaceX announced.

-SpaceX will attempt to launch a Falcon 9 rocket from Launch Complex 39A at Kennedy Space Center today at 11:59 a.m.
+SpaceX will attempt to launch a Falcon 9 rocket from Launch Complex 39A at Kennedy Space Center on Saturday at 10:54 a.m.
 EDT.
 SpaceX is sending its tenth batch of Starlink satellites to space.
 These satellites will be used for a new global broadband service that will focus on bringing internet connectivity to underserved areas.

 The rocket launch is also a ridesharing mission that will include two BlackSky satellites.
 Today’s mission will mark the second ridesharing mission for SpaceX Starlink launches.